DishaSonowal/DishaSonowal/README.md

 ###

 <p align="center"><i>
- I'm drawn to how things work — from open source contributions to the system level.
-I build, analyse, automate, and explore across whatever problem interests me most.
+ I'm drawn to the intersection of software and healthcare — where clean code can actually improve lives.
+I'm currently studying AI/ML and building systems that process real medical data, contribute to open source, and turn complex problems into working solutions.
 </i></p>

 ##